 9.e.
-Other (please provide detail in the comments column) text box under Based on annual financial statements (issuers), surveys/questionnaires, e- mail inquiries, supervisory letters, during the annual supervisory examination and evaluation process (including surveys/questionnaires completed by PIEs during this process), information concerning any change in the composition of the AC and the meetings of the AC (insurance and reinsurance undertakings), participation of the PFSA representatives in AC meetings (insurance and reinsurance undertakings), on-site inspections, etc. Additionally, information may be obtained via direct contact during analytical supervision, including materials provided by banks as part of the SREP process The PFSA has issued Recommendation L on the role of the external auditors in the supervision of banks and credit unions.
-This document recommends that the Audit Committee is expected to exchange information with the PFSA. : In your jurisdiction, are audit committees involved in any aspect of NCA audit inspections?
+Other (please provide detail in text box under the comments column) Yes Based on annual financial statements (issuers), surveys/questionnaires, e- mail inquiries, supervisory letters, during the annual supervisory examination and evaluation process (including surveys/questionnaires completed by PIEs during this process), information concerning any change in the composition of the AC and the meetings of the AC (insurance and reinsurance undertakings), participation of the PFSA representatives in AC meetings (insurance and reinsurance undertakings), on-site inspections, etc. Additionally, information may be obtained via direct contact during analytical supervision, including materials provided by banks as part of the SREP process The PFSA has issued Recommendation L on the role of the external auditors in the supervision of banks and credit unions.
+This document recommends that the Audit Committee is expected to exchange information with the PFSA.
+10 In your jurisdiction, are audit committees involved in any aspect of NCA audit inspections?
 Please give details 10.
-Yes/No (please provide detail i under the remarks/observations column) n text box No The Audit Committees are not directly involved in the PFSA audit inspections, but provide to the PFSA the relevant information.
+Yes/No (please provide detail in text box under the remarks/observations column) No The Audit Committees are not directly involved in the PFSA audit inspections, but provide to the PFSA the relevant information.
 The PFSA collects and analyses the information provided by the Audit Committees.
-On the basis of the obtained information, the PFSA requests additional information and clarification or makes the appropriate recommendations. : Does your National 11.
-Yes/No (please provide detail i Competent under the remarks/observations column) Authority provide under the remarks/observations column) Authority provide under the remarks/observations column) full Committees to consider when assessing auditor performance?
+On the basis of the obtained information, the PFSA requests additional information and clarification or makes the appropriate recommendations.
+11 Does your National Competent Authority provide guidance to Audit Committees to consider when assessing auditor performance?
 Are any other types of guidance issued to Audit Committees?
 If yes, in which form is this guidance provided?
-It is guidance n text box Yes The guidelines on the tasks and responsibilities of the audit committee are published on the website of the supervisory authority.
+11. Yes/No (please provide detail in text box under the remarks/observations column) Yes The guidelines on the tasks and responsibilities of the audit committee are published on the website of the supervisory authority.
 The PFSA also issues written recommendations directly to public interest entities.
 The above-mentioned Recommendation L provides guidance on interaction between the audit committee and external auditors.
 In December 2019, the PFSA published "Best practises for PIEs regarding the principles of appointment, composition and operation of the audit committee".
-The PFSA publishes announcements on its website regarding statutory audits and operations of Audit Committees, i.e.: An announcement on new regulations regarding Audit Committees, An announcement regarding compliance with the criterion of independence for a member of the Audit Committee of a public interest entity, An announcement regarding the obligation to periodically change the statutory auditor and the audit firm.
+The PFSA publishes announcements on its website regarding statutory audits and operations of Audit Committees, i.e.: - An announcement on new regulations regarding Audit Committees, - An announcement on the rotation of audit firms, - An announcement regarding compliance with the criterion of independence for a member of the Audit Committee of a public interest entity, - An announcement regarding the obligation to periodically change the statutory auditor and the audit firm.